 - PSY 101.
 GENERAL PSYCHOLOGY.
 Scientific foundations for understanding behavior.
 Prerequisite for all other courses in Psychology.
+Lecture 3 hours, online laboratory 0 hours.
 3 - PSY 102.
-ADVANCED GENERAL PSYCHOLOGY.
-Careers in Psychology; student portfolios; research tools in Psychology, including the Internet, library searching, research design, data analysis, computers, and elements of writing in APA style.
+PSYCHOLOGICAL TOOLS.
+Careers in psychology and development of student portfolios.
+Research tools in psychology, including the Internet, library searches, research design, data analysis, computers, and elements of writing in APA style.
+Prerequisites: PSY 101.
 3 - PSY 200.
 STATISTICS.
 Use of statistics for organizing/analyzing psychological data.
 Introduction to computer data analysis.
 Prerequisites: MAT 104 or 103, PSY 102, and for Psychology majors a minimum grade of C in PSY 102.
 3 - PSY 201.
 RESEARCH METHODS.
 Design execution, and reporting of psychological research.
 Prerequisites: PSY 102, 200, word processing skills, and for Psychology majors a minimum grade of C in PSY 200.
 Lecture 2 hours, laboratory 2 hours.
 3 - PSY 302.
 ABNORMAL PSYCHOLOGY.
 Characteristics, causes, and treatment of maladaptive behavior.
 Problems of diagnosis, assessment, and choice of therapeutic procedures.
 3 - PSY 307.
 DEVELOPMENTAL PSYCHOLOGY.
 Principles and theories of human development with emphasis on the life span of the individual.
 3 - PSY 308.
 SENSATION AND PERCEPTION.
 Sensory physiology and the basis of perception.
 Stresses psychophysical techniques, perceptual theories and the effect of social variables on perception.
 3 - PSY 310.
 HEALTH PSYCHOLOGY.
 Major theories, strategies, and methods for understanding psychological contributions to health and disease.
 Prerequisite: Junior/senior classification or permission of instructor.
 3 - PSY 313.
 PSYCHOLOGY OF ADOLESCENCE.
 Life and development of youth; methods of dealing with problems of adolescence.
 3 - PSY 314.
 PSYCHOLOGY OF HUMAN SEXUALITY.
 Scientific foundation for the understanding of the psychological, physiological, social and behavioral aspects of human sexuality.
 Prerequisite: PSY 101.
 3 - PSY 315.
 SOCIAL COGNITION.
 Analysis of theory and research on problems related to the manner in which humans judge themselves and others on the basis of information received.
 Topics include impression formation, determinants of interpersonal attraction, and attribution processes.
 Prerequisite: PSY 102.
 3 - PSY 320.
 HUMAN FACTORS ENGINEERING.
 The study of applying human performance and human machine interaction and design.
 Topics include ergonomic design for controls, visual displays, biomechanics, transportation safety, virtual environments, aviation, cinema, entertainment, aging, and disabilities.
 3